 - Sea glass, marbles, aquarium glass, colored craft glass

 - Two glasses or clear jars.
 One small enough to fit inside the other

 The glasses I used were an old tea light glass and a short Kilner/Mason jar.
 You probably have a couple of glasses in your home that could work for this project but if not, look for them second-hand at a local charity or thrift shop.
 Next, use your choice of glass to fill the space between.
 I decided to stick with the lighter and brighter pieces since the idea was to place a small tea light in the center.
 The flame from a tea light isn’t strong enough to shine through my darker pieces.

 No glue or tools required to make a sea glass candle

-Essentially, all you do is place one glass inside the other and fill the space between with sea glass.
+Essentially, all you do is place one glass inside the other and fill the space between.
 Making sure that the glasses allow for at least a centimeter of space between.
 That will give you plenty of space to fill with sea glass.
 No glue, tools, or any other equipment is needed.
 When you’re finished you have a beautiful handmade votive that you can keep or gift.